GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/integration-guide/index.md

 A complete example is available on [the GitHub sample application][1].
-It contains re-usable classes to customize the UI, connect to the background service, and handle the lifecycle of both the application and the custom tab activity.
+It contains re-usable classes to customize the UI, connect to the background service, and handle the lifecycle of both the application and the Custom Tab activity.

 If you follow the guidance from this page, you will be able to create a great integration.